 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Please consult your primary care physician for advise on any of this.

 How to Eat From Nose to Tail

 Learn why nose to tail is the most sustainable and environmentally friendly way to eat

 Nose to tail is also the healthiest way to eat, more on that below.

 My personal consumption habits dominate my thoughts.
 I'm sure they do the same for you, and that's why you found this article.

-From media to possessions to technology and food, I’m always trying to learn what drives my consumption and how I can focus on consumption on things that serve me.
+From media to possessions to technology and food, you strive to learn what drives consumption and how you can focus on things that serve you.

 Grocery stores reject foods that don’t look pretty on shelves.
 It’s not their fault.
 They’re responding to what we want.